-Shoulder pain is most common presentation.
+Shoulder pain is the most common presentation.
 By the time patient presents, the disease has already advanced.

-Patient might have systemic symptoms, though less common, like malaise, loss of appetite, loss of weight and low grade fever.
-Shoulder is generally tender on examination.
+The patient might have systemic symptoms, though less common, like malaise, loss of appetite, loss of weight and low-grade fever.
+The shoulder is generally tender on examination.
 Sinuses and swelling can be seen in some cases.